The Fuzzy Function Becomes the Neural Binary

 - Wentao Zhang, Liliana Hotsko, Woojeong Kim, Pengyu Nie, Stuart Shieber, and Yuntian Deng, Program-as-Weights: A Programming Paradigm for Fuzzy Functions, arXiv:2607.02512 [cs.LG, cs.AI, cs.CL].

-- arXiv HTML for Program-as-Weights: A Programming Paradigm for Fuzzy Functions, checked for title, abstract, method, dataset, results, local execution, related work, limitations, and broader impacts.
+- arXiv HTML for Program-as-Weights: A Programming Paradigm for Fuzzy Functions, reviewed July 10, 2026 for title, abstract, method, dataset, results, local execution, related work, limitations, and broader impacts.

-- arXiv PDF for Program-as-Weights: A Programming Paradigm for Fuzzy Functions, checked for title page, author metadata, FuzzyBench description, benchmark tables, quantization table, case studies, and limitations.
+- arXiv PDF for Program-as-Weights: A Programming Paradigm for Fuzzy Functions, reviewed July 10, 2026 for title page, author metadata, FuzzyBench description, benchmark tables, quantization table, case studies, and limitations.

-- programasweights GitHub organization and ProgramAsWeights public demo page, checked for source availability, Python SDK metadata, license metadata, and the local-function product description.
+- programasweights GitHub organization, ProgramAsWeights Python SDK, and ProgramAsWeights public demo page, reviewed July 10, 2026 for source availability, SDK metadata, license metadata, and the local-function product description.